antsy-a-product-viewer/reviews/README.md

 ## Usage

-1. create a `keys.js` file which will contain your mysql credentials: var mysqlConfig = {
+1. create a `keys.js` file which will contain your mysql credentials:
+> var mysqlConfig = {
   mysqlUsername: '',
   mysqlPassword: '',
+} exports.mysqlConfig = mysqlConfig;
-} - check knexfile.js to see how this file is imported
+- check knexfile.js to see how this file is imported

-exports.mysqlConfig = mysqlConfig;

 2. `npm run seed-db` - this runs migrations and seeds the db created the db to use in mysql and creates a migrations folder showing that these migrations were run.
 If you ever want to start from scratch your first step would be to `npm run rollback` which will rollback the migrations and get rid of the db